mosesmbadi/hl7_astm_parser/README.md

 From there, you can try send sample data using scripts in ./coms

+Testing Manually
+There are three scripts you can use to test manually

+1. `send_hl7.py` - This script sends a sample HL7 message to the HL7 endpoint
+2. `send_astm.py` - This script sends a sample ASTM message to the ASTM endpoint
+3. `send_json.py` - This script sends a sample JSON message to the JSON endpoint

 !["System Design"](docs/LIS_Interfacing_Chart.drawio.png)

-An endpoint might GET this reponse
+An lab test request endpoint might GET us this reponse

     ```
     {
         "id": 1,
+        "equipment": "HumaCount 5D",
         "result": Null,
         "result_approved": false,
         "test_panel": 1,